Seed company: Consolidation of the commercial seed industry

 From 1994 to 2010, seed prices increased drastically due to a consolidation of the commercial seed industry into six major companies.
 During this time, companies introduced six genetically engineered crops for just two traits: herbicide tolerance and insect resistance.
-In 1996, Monsanto introduced its first RoundUp Ready seeds engineered to tolerate the companies proprietary herbicide.
+In 1996, Monsanto introduced its first RoundUp Ready seeds engineered to tolerate the company's proprietary herbicide.

 By 2019, four seed companies, Bayer, Corteva, ChemChina and BASF had consolidated to dominate the commercial seed market, controlling 60% of the global proprietary seed sales.
 Economists have claimed that the industry has lost its competitive edge and anticipate less choice and higher prices for farmers.
 There is further concern that due to the companies' interest in intellectual property, there will in future be less innovation and more restrictions on seed availability, which could make the seeds inaccessible to public researchers, farmers, and independent breeders, thereby threatening the world's food security.
 Activists have called for stronger antitrust measures in the face of these mergers and acquisitions, and recommended a United Nations treaty on competition to make changes internationally.
 Pope Francis refers to these issues in his 2015 encyclical letter Laudato si', on "care for our common home":

 In various countries, we see an expansion of oligopolies for the production of cereals and other products needed for their cultivation.
 This dependency would be aggravated were the production of infertile seeds to be considered; the effect would be to force farmers to purchase them from larger producers.

 Francis calls for a dialogue on seed production issues involving seed producers and all parties affected.